openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

    or a direct superinterface.

-If superinterfaces have default implementations (see :ref:`Default Method Declarations`) for some method ``m`` then the class which implements these interfaces should have method ``m`` declared with the override-compatible signature (see :ref:`Override-Compatible Signatures`) or all these methods refer to the same implementation and this default implementation will be the current class method.
+If superinterfaces have default implementations (see :ref:`Default Interface Method Declarations`) for some method ``m``, then:

+- The class that implements these interfaces must have method ``m`` declared with an override-compatible signature (see :ref:`Override-Compatible Signatures`); or
+- All these methods refer to the same implementation, and this default implementation is the current class method.

-Otherwise a :index:`compile-time error` occurs.
+Otherwise, a :index:`compile-time error` occurs.

 .. code-block:: typescript
    :linenos: